allfed/mink/python_scripts/compare_yields/README.md

+Take a look at the function_calls_within_files.svg diagram to see which files call one another (created in pyan3).
+Unfortunately, it does not include function calls between different files.

 # `compare_yields` - Yield Comparison Toolkit

 This toolkit provides a set of utilities to compare model-based crop yield predictions against historical data.
 It incorporates various functionalities from scatter plot visualizations to statistical measures.